 What Can You Do in Montseny?

 Locals are committed to finding a balance between sustainability and supporting the population that lives there.
 Much of the food served in restaurants in Montseny Natural Park is grown locally and served in a traditional Catalonian style.

 Related Reading: Castell de Montsoriu: Catalonia’s Greatest Gothic Castle.

 Visit Monsoriu castle which is located in the Montseny natural park.
-Monsoriu Castle is currently being restored to > resemble its former glory days when it played an important role in medieval times. > > If you’re near the town of La Garriga in Montseny you should take a stroll through and take in the beautiful modernist > mansions, most of which were constructed during the 19th century.
-The town was once a relaxation retreat for many > residents fro Barcelona. > > My Favourite Part of Visiting Montseny
+Monsoriu Castle is currently being restored to resemble its former glory days when it played an important role in medieval times.

+If you’re near the town of La Garriga in Montseny you should take a stroll through and take in the beautiful modernist mansions, most of which were constructed during the 19th century.
+The town was once a relaxation retreat and a popular destination for many residents from Barcelona.

+My Favourite Part of Visiting Montseny